dukhniav/waeyc/_pages/membership.md

 </ul>
 In addition to the national level benefits above, Washington AEYC offers excellent local benefits to Family members, including Special events

 Let NAEYC guide the way.
-With access to NAEYC’s extensive suite of resources for families, you’ll learn about the cutting-edge research, best practices, and policies impacting your child’s earliest learning experiences.&nbsp;
+With access to NAEYC’s extensive suite of resources for families, you’ll learn about the cutting-edge research, best practices, and policies impacting your child’s earliest learning experiences.
 <h5 style="text-align: center;">Affiliate Groups</h5>
 As an added benefit, ALL members receive membership in their local or regional affiliate group.
-Your affiliate gives you access to local conferences, professional development opportunities, local networking options, and more!&nbsp;
+Your affiliate gives you access to local conferences, professional development opportunities, local networking options, and more!
 <h5 style="text-align: center;">Membership Auto-Renewal</h5>
 It's now easier than ever to ensure your membership and benefits never lapse!
-During the join and renewal process, you can select to renew your membership automatically each year!&nbsp;
+During the join and renewal process, you can select to renew your membership automatically each year!

 [video src="https://www.youtube.com/watch?v=EOC1kZuZsaE&amp;feature=emb_logo" width="750" height="450"]

 https://www.youtube.com/watch?v=XHOmBV4js_E